Redwings and Irruptive Migration

 The majority of Redwings that overwinter in the UK come from Russia.
 Their influx can be quite spectacular, as those that are destined to remain here mix with those that will be flying across the channel to winter in France, Spain and Portugal.

-In record years, tens of thousands of Redwing, and the closely related Fieldfare, are counted in a single day funnelling along their main migration routes (flyways).
+In record years, tens of thousands of Redwings, and the closely related Fieldfare, are counted in a single day funnelling along their main migration routes (flyways).

 The massive flocks show up on weather radar assembling in the southern tip of Norway waiting for the right weather conditions to cross the North Sea.
 When they judge conditions are good, they cross en masse, some flying directly south, to reach the Dutch coast, and others south west to reach the north east of Britain.
 From here they head inland and then turn directly south, down through central and west England, to cross the channel.